H0ssamAhmed/gpt3-react/README.md

 ## Technologies Used

 - React: A JavaScript library for building user interfaces.
-- OpenAI GPT-3 API: To generate human-like text.
-- Other technologies used in your project.
--

 ## Features
 - User-friendly interface for input and output.